devfle/in-stock-check/README.md

 # In Stock Check

 Welcome to the Stock Check tool.
-This tool allows you to search for specific DOM elements on web pages and then send a Discord notification to your own Discore server.
+This tool allows you to search for specific DOM elements on web pages and then send a notification to your own Discord server.

 The tool was originally built to send a notification when a certain product is back in stock in a store.